kylebueche/kylebueche.github.io/projects/ray-tracer.md

 }
 ```

-These functions haven't been tested yet, and I'm not sure if I want to change the original vectors' values using pointers, or if I want to return a new vector every time.
+I wasn't sure if I wanted to change the original vectors' values using pointers, or if I want to return a new vector every time.
 I'm also not fully sure how inline functions work with memory management on the stack, but the idea is to reduce function call overhead since these functions will be called many many many times per second.
+I based my inlining off of a C++ example, and assumed that it was the same functionality, but I don't think it's doing what I thought it was.

-Some of these functions rely on these basic math functions I've written:
+After that, I wrote some math functions (yes, writing sqrt was silly, I was obsessed with doing it from scratch):

 ```c
 inline double sqr(double x)